ViperZer0/Tweet-Archiver/README.md

 # About TweetArchiver

 This small, simple Python script builds a database of a single user's Tweets locally.
-This database can be updated, and this script also provided simple functionality to print a random Tweet from the database.
-The original purpose of this script was similar to something like the "fortune" program, and my usage of it is printing out a random tweet from a specific Twitter user to the terminal every time I open a new one.
+This database can be updated, and this script also provides functionality to print a random Tweet from the database.
+The original purpose of this script was similar to something like the "fortune" program, and my personal usage of it is printing out a random tweet from a specific Twitter user to the terminal every time I open a new one.
 This functionality is not directly coded within the script, but I show how I did it at the end of this document.

 # Installation